MA Certificate Requirements

 All courses must be passed with at least a “B” grade.

-Students should complete a research paper to be read by two faculty designated by the Women’s Studies graduate committee.
+Students must complete a research paper to be read by two faculty designated by the Women’s Studies graduate committee.

 Students should register with Women’s Studies and discuss their program of study with the Director or another Women’s Studies core faculty member at the beginning of their course of study.